AntonC9018/Hopper_University_Paper/paper.md

 ```

 The two functions are going to be generated automatically, available as extension methods over the `Entity` type.

+### 4.6.6.
+Using Roslyn

+In my code Roslyn is mostly used to extract necessary data from the source code, by detecting classes which implement a specific interface, extracting attribute data from types, fields and methods.
+I do not use Roslyn's syntax synthesis features, because they are too verbose, even for simple tasks.
+T4 templates are way more readable and simple.

+Let's just take a look at an example, which has been mentioned in the previous section: how the information about *alias methods* is extracted from the relevant attributes in the source code.
+I must warn you that the code you are about to see is not well-refactored and even includes some dead code, which I have not yet cleaned up.

+> Only those functions that are marked with the `Alias` attribute must be generated code for.

+I scan the semantic model for classes, implementing `IComponent`, to get the classes which may potentially define alias methods.
+For this, I use `SymbolFinder.FindImplementations()`, see [the source code][57];

+Then I find all methods that have the `Alias` attribute.
+See [the source code][58].
+Here, I try getting the given attribute, and, if it exists, I cast it to a known attribute type (attributes are defined in a shared project, so the code generator can cast the Roslyn generic representation of an attribute to this known type).
+For more info on casting to known attribute types, see [this stackoverflow issue of mine][59].

+So, at this point we have found the method symbols with the `Alias` attribute, defined within classes, implementing `IComponent`.

+> The name of the generated function must be the same as the alias from the `Alias` attribute.

+Since we have been able to cast the attribute data discovered by Roslyn into the actual attribute type, we can get the desired name by simply accessing the field (property) `Alias` by name, so `aliasAttribute.Alias` represents the selected alias name.

+> Given an alias method is always defined on a component, and the fact that the alias methods are always defined as extension methods over the `Entity` class, we need to take `this Entity actor` as the first argument.
+> The marked method may take additional arguments besides the actor, or not take the actor argument at all.
+> This means that our generated methos must take these additional arguments too.

+So, we'll need to analyze the signature of the marked function for our generated function to have correct arguments.
+Basically, we need to copy the arguments of the marked function unto the generated function, unless the given argument is first and indicates the actor (since it already is the first argument of the generated function).

+This is done [here][60].
+Basically, if the first parameter is of type entity, we return all of the parameters, if it's not, we return a parameter of type `Entity`, concatenated with the parameters of the function, and lastly, if there are no parameters, the parameters would include just the entity.

+> Generate the code.

+Now, all that's left to do is to generate some code for these alias methods.
+For this, define a template snippet, [like the one seen here][61].
+The template produces a bit more involved code than shown in the example from before.
+It accounts for return types in the `Try` version, by returning the result of the call to the alias method via an `out` parameter.

+Using the template is as simple as calling the `TransformText()` method and writing the output to a file.

 # 5. References